For Future UH Students:

 I’m currently attending a 4-year college or university, and want to know what credits will be accepted?

-Please refer to our Transfer of College Credits section of our Undergraduate Catalog, and/or also read Credits & Transfer section of the Admissions webpage.
+Please refer to our Transfer of College Credits section of our Undergraduate Catalog.
 If you need further clarification, please contact a Transfer Advisor.

 I’m a Military Veteran and would like to use my GI Bill, what should I major in?